-Katharine is Subject Leader for Publishing at Bath Spa, having successfully developed the subject over the last six years across two degree programmes and into a range of subject areas.
+Katharine is Subject Leader for Publishing at Bath Spa, having successfully developed the subject over the last eight years across a degree programme and into a range of subject areas.
 She is an elected Fellow of the Royal Society of Arts.

 Katharine is an award-winning nonfiction writer with over 15 years industry experience at senior level in international nonfiction, illustrated and academic book publishing, specialising in art, design and architecture, history and cultural history.